TRAVELABROOD.COM.AU

 Views over Central Park from the Top of the Rock

-The Flatiron District is named after the wedge shaped building at 23rd Street, Broadway and Fifth Avenue.
+The Flatiron District is named after the wedge-shaped building at 23rd Street, Broadway and Fifth Avenue.
 Unfortunately, it was under scaffold when we visited, however we had an amazing dinner at ilili

 Fourth of July - Independence Day and there was no better way to start the day then hire bikes and cycle around Central Park.
 Citibikes are available on most corners, however, make sure you understand the terms and conditions of hire.
 You may be easily caught out by the time constraints.
 Alternatively, there are bike hire stores located close to Central Park and spruikers on the street encouraging you to hire from them.
 The one-way cycle and running path is around 10km and takes about an hour to circumnavigate.